certeu/morio/docs/docs/guides/contributors/monorepo/readme.md

 The problem with this is that we want whatever runs in CI to be available locally.
 A faster feedback loop means you can iterate faster.
-Nobody should have to commit, push, and then wait for CI to complete to know wheter a given pipeline passes.
+Nobody should have to commit, push, and then wait for CI to complete to know whether a given pipeline passes.

 While [there are solutions to run GitHub Actions locally](https://github.com/nektos/act), they add a non-trivial amount of complexity.
-Better is to avoid these pitfalls by creating pipelines that run locally first, and then calling themn from CI.
+Better is to avoid these pitfalls by creating pipelines that run locally first, and then calling them from CI.

 To ensure this, please consider the following choices when considering CI or automation: